-- Be careful what you say about your car accident.
+Be careful what you say about your car accident.
 Although it may seem obvious that you are seriously hurt, the things you say to an adjuster, a company representative, the other driver, or even on social media sites can be taken out of context and used against you.
 There are even cases where seemingly irrelevant posts on Facebook or photographs from family events have been used to minimize victims’ claims.
 People have been blamed for having a "new accident" by simply sneezing, or lifting groceries or a bag of dog food.
 Be careful what you share with the insurance adjuster.
 Remember, he is the eyes and ears for the insurance company, and is looking for any way to get out of paying you full value for your claim.

 - Get in touch with an experienced personal injury attorney.
 You are very likely to make some mistakes early on in your case that you have no idea you are making.
 These mistakes often cannot be undone.
 It’s hard to do everything on your own.
-An experienced accident lawyer can help you investigate what happened, learn about your rights, and find out how to take action to protect yourself and get the financial compensation you deserve.
+An experienced accident lawyer can help you investigate what happened, learn about your rights, and find out how to take action to protect yourself and get your case fairly resolved.

 It may seem like a lot of trouble to go to, especially if you’re not yet sure that you want to file a personal injury claim against the other driver.
 However, taking steps like these helps ensure that you have the information and documentation you need if you do decide to assert your rights as a victim.

-Why Filing a Personal Injury Lawsuit for a Serious Car Accident Matters
+Why Hiring GriffithLaw for a Serious Car Accident Matters to Your Family